-Engaging a self-employed carer
+Engaging and booking a self-employed carer

 Carers registered on our portal are self-employed they are not employed either by AtHome or by a client engaging them for care work.